Streetcars in New Orleans: Preserved streetcars

 952: This Perley Thomas car was sold in 1964 when the Canal line was discontinued, and was bought back by RTA in 1990 and refurbished for service on the Riverfront line.
 As number 456, it served Riverfront until 1997.
-After its second retirement, it was rebuilt in the same manner as the 35 St. Charles line cars, given its original number, and sent on long-term loan to the San Francisco Municipal Railway, where it operates on that city's E Embarcadero and F Market & Warves lines as part of the Heritage Fleet.
+After its second retirement, it was rebuilt in the same manner as the 35 St. Charles line cars, given its original number, and sent on long-term loan to the San Francisco Municipal Railway, where it operates on that city's E Embarcadero and F Market & Wharves lines as part of the Heritage Fleet.

 913: This car was sold to the Orange Empire Railway Museum in Riverside County, California in 1964 when the Canal line was discontinued.
 Later, it was sold to San Francisco Municipal Railway to augment service there by car 952.
 So far, it has not been refurbished for service, but is stored for future use.